Generix & Open Sky Group Advance Their Joint Mission to Accelerate Supply Chain Digitization in North America View the press release

 Technology for controlling operational risks in the Supply Chain

 With the IoT (Internet of Things) and Big Data, information has never been as rich and accessible as it is today.
 RFID sensors and other connected objects can record a wide range of information such as the temperature or the geolocalization of trucks via GPS.
+The data collected by operators can be stored in a cloud and used by different players in the logistics chain.
+Thanks to platforms of interconnected data, we can have visibility over the entire ecosystem.

 On the same topic: What if the future of the Supply Chain lied in a platform-enabled ecosystem?

 By using artificial intelligence (AI) to analyze this information and building databases, companies can feed information to predictive systems used in logistics and transports to anticipate operational risks and thus make the right decision when faced with hazards.
+By processing this data, we can do the following:

-● easily predict storage capacity and optimally find or build inventory;
+● easily predict storage capacity and optimally find or build inventory; ● perfect the management of logistics resources; ● steer operations in real time.

+With these predictive features, companies can process last-minute orders based on priority, an option that gives them a huge advantage.
 Information on the delivery of goods will be used to optimize ongoing operations (sharing transport means, optimizing delivery routes, etc.).
 In addition, having better information on road traffic allows you to calculate the arrival time of goods and transmit this information to customers so they will know precisely when their shipment is expected to arrive.
 Some companies also plan on using geolocalization to anticipate loading operations before trucks arrive on site.

 Read also: Optimization of transport costs: the TMS in the front line